Mathématique: Chapter 58

 No way to know.

-He tried to connect this fiery, talented, and dead violinist to the marrow-deep loneliness he felt.
+He tried to connect this fiery, talented, dead violinist to the marrow-deep loneliness he felt.
 It wasn’t working.
 She remained pure concept.
-A pleasant one to be certain, but there was nothing of her he could hold to.
+There was nothing of her to hold onto.
 Except—

 Except for how bloody difficult she was to accompany during the Kreutzer.